 We will allow that it’s pretty affordable.
 If you want to pay a little more so you don’t have to suffer through a tub of major brand coffee, this is an acceptable choice.

-To reach a dark roast, coffee beans are roasted past the second crack, to between 464°F – 482°F. These beans are dark in color and typically have a light sheen of oil.
+Dark roast coffee is some of the most intensely roasted coffee you can find.
+To reach a dark roast, coffee beans are roasted past the second crack, to between 464°F – 482°F. These beans are very dark in color and typically have a light sheen of oil.
 They can be brewed using any method but are most common in espresso.

 Dark roast coffee has the lowest acidity and is marked by bold, full flavor.
-There is slightly less caffeine, and you may notice flavors of caramel, chocolate, and nuts.
+You may notice rich flavors of caramel, chocolate, and nuts, and dark roasts go especially well with a splash of milk or cream.
 With dark roast coffee, you taste the roast, rather than the bean itself, so you’re unlikely to find floral or fruity flavors.

 We gave Lifeboost’s Dark Roast our top pick for dark roast coffee beans because it’s delicious, good for you, and good for the environment.
 If you’re shopping for ground coffee, we recommend Volcanica’s Dark Roast Sumatra Mandheling Reserve, which is richly flavorful and affordable enough for everyday drinking.
 Finally, Don Pablo’s Whole Bean Coffee Medium-Dark Roast was our choice for best dark roast decaf.
 It’s lighter than most decafs, but it’s got great flavor.

 We hope that our comprehensive reviews and quick buyer’s guide help you find a robust, affordable dark roast coffee.
 With so many delicious varieties, you can’t go wrong!